Ultrawipf/OpenFFBoard/README.md

 Updates often require matching firmware and GUI versions!

 ## Documentation
-Documentation will be added in the [GitHub Wiki](https://github.com/Ultrawipf/OpenFFBoard/wiki)
+Documentation will be added in the [GitHub Wiki](https://github.com/Ultrawipf/OpenFFBoard/wiki).

+Code summary and documentation of the latest stable version is available as a [Doxygen site](https://ultrawipf.github.io/ffboard_doxygen/).

 For discussion and progress updates we have a [Discord server](https://discord.com/invite/gHtnEcP).